 These research findings will be invaluable in developing scientifically sound action plans when future pandemics or other widespread societal crises occur.
 Research opportunities and resources on the academic, state and national level are quickly being developed and made available for social work scientists and their partners across the UW.

 This page includes links to organizations and research opportunities specific to the COVID-19 pandemic.
-If you have an idea for a research project specific to the COVID-19 outbreak, please contact Rona Levy, Associate Dean for the Office of Faculty Excellence and Research, UW School of Social Work.
+If you have an idea for a research project specific to the COVID-19 outbreak, please contact Rona Levy, Associate Dean of Research, UW School of Social Work.

 COVID-19 research updates